-The AHRC grant application process (open to UK/ EU students only) is managed by the University, so there is no need for a separate application to the AHRC.
-The Humanities Division has a block grant allocation of 40 doctoral and 10 master’s awards from the AHRC.
+The University of Oxford is a partner in the OOC AHRC Doctoral Training Partnership, which offers studentship funding for UK and EU students.
+Candidates who are interested in being considered for this funding are required to indicate this when applying for a place on a doctoral programme, and to upload a statement in support of their application.
 English also nominates candidates each year for Clarendon Scholarships (open to UK/ EU and Overseas students).
-Here too application is made through the central admissions process, and there is no need to submit any further information.
+Here too application is made through the central admissions process, but there is no need to submit any further information.
 The Humanities Division offers around 35 Clarendon scholarships a year.
-Smaller numbers of other scholarships are also offered, and in the 2018 competition one Wolfson Postgraduate Scholarship (open to UK residents) will be available.
+Smaller numbers of other scholarships are also offered.
 All eligible candidates are automatically considered for these scholarships.

 The Faculty also offers studentships in partnership with some colleges, and makes recommendations for a number of trust-funded studentships, managed by other committees and Boards.
 All eligible candidates are automatically considered for these studentships, which are open to UK/ EU students only.
 They include: